 Actress Tori Spelling was grateful for Jennie Garth, her good friend and former Beverly Hills, 90210 costar, who opened her home to Spelling and her family after they were forced to evacuate.

 Del Toro tweeted that he drove back to his house on Friday to `retrieve my notebooks and a small suitcase with 2 photos, 5 books and few small things.'

 Milano was one of many celebrities who have tweeted, saying “Horses are finally safe.
 My children are safe.
 My home is in jeopardy but... everything with a heartbeat is safe.
 Thank you all for your concern.”

 Cher, who has had a home in Malibu since 1972, said some of her friend's homes had been destroyed and worried about what would be left standing when the fire ended.

-Actor Will Smith's left even before his home was part of the mandatory evacuation area, tweeting: “I don't like it, so we're gonna go.”
+Actor Will Smith and his family left on Friday before his home was part of the mandatory evacuation area, tweeting: “I don't like it, so we're gonna go.”

-Celebrity giraffe Stanley, who lives at a Malibu winery popular for its “safari” tours, was reported safe.
-Rumors that the giraffe, whose Instagram account has more than 46,000 followers and whose fans include Kourtney and Khloe Kardashian, had been left behind spurred a thread of angry comments on social media.
-However, Malibu Wines' management team posted a picture of Stanley safe Friday night, telling worried fans that “animal trainers are onsite right now feeding, providing water, repairing enclosures.”
+Celebrity giraffe Stanley, who lives at a Malibu winery popular for its `safari` tours, was reported safe.
+Rumors that Stanley, whose Instagram account has more than 46,000 followers and whose fans include Kourtney and Khloe Kardashian, had been left behind spurred a thread of angry comments on social media.
+However, Malibu Wines' management team posted a picture of Stanley safe Friday night, telling worried fans that `animal trainers are onsite right now feeding, providing water, repairing enclosures.”